-Importance of motor protection in modern industries
+The importance of motor protection in modern industries

 According to Schneider Electric, it is simple to underestimate the importance of electric motor protection in modern industries.
 Since their development 150 years ago, the design and performance of electric motors have undergone many refinements.
 But their fundamental function remains unchanged: they convert electrical energy into mechanical movement.
 Overall, electric motors provide the power to run billions of devices, from electric toothbrushes to giant tunnel boring machines.

-Induction motors dominate in industrial and manufacturing industries and in these sectors, where they convert raw materials into finished goods.
-Production and manufacturing companies depend on electric motors for driving conveyors, compressors, agitators, fans and in machine control.
+Induction motors dominate industrial and manufacturing industries and in these sectors, where they convert raw materials into finished goods.
+Production and manufacturing companies depend on electric motors for driving conveyors, compressors, agitators, fans and machine control.